NUS-Fintech-Society/ML_Web_NLP/README.md

 ## Getting Started
 To collect the financial news data, we will be using [Google News API from RapidAPI](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/google-news/).
-Please register and save your API key for the next few steps.
+Register and get your API key ready for the following steps.

-### Installation

 ### Project Directory Structure
 ```